 It was also at this time that the Japanese announced the POWs would be receiving Red Cross Boxes, but there was a catch, The POWs had to allow Red Cross Boxes to be given to the camp staff.
 The POWs already knew that the Japanese were misappropriating the boxes because the guards were seen eating Red Cross sugar and cocoa.
 The Japanese also used canned food from the boxes as rewards so the POWs would work harder.

-In April 1944, he was sent to Tokyo 15-B. The camp was surrounded by barbed wire and an electrified fence.
+On April 4, 1944, the POWs who worked at the foundry were sent to Tokyo 15-B. which was only a quarter of a mile from Tokyo 5.
+The camp was surrounded by barbed wire and an electrified fence.
 Well-armed guards also patrolled the perimeter of the camp.
 Inside the fence were two, two-story barracks for the POWs.
 The two floors were divided into rooms that slept eight POWs each.
 The rats were so bad in the barracks that the POWs tucked their covers in tightly to prevent them from biting, but they felt them running across the blankets at night.

 The commandant denied Red Cross packages to the POWs which would have supplied them with food, clothing, and shoes.
 Nakamura and the camp guards were seen wearing the Red Cross shoes meant for the POWs.
 He also wore shoes that were sent by the Red Cross for the POWs and handled them out to the guards.
 It was noted that in the snow blood was seen where the POWs had stood for roll call since many of the POWs did not have shoes.
 The POWs reported that the commandant used the Red Cross parcels for his own use and gave the food to the guards for their mess.
 He was known to have raided the parcels for the food, and on occasion, had the American POW cook it for him to eat.
 When flour and macaroni were sent from the main camp for the POWs, the commandant gave the food to the guards to eat.